-This will support identification of key stakeholder groups
+This will support identification of key stakeholder groups and drive the level of support and communication required to each group.

 Stakeholder Communication

 Stakeholder Name and Role [Name] Interest in the Project [e.g., sponsor, beneficiary, bidder, project manager, executing agency, etc.] Support and Influence Level [Support level: e.g., project champion, opponent, neutral, supporter] [Influence level: e.g., decision maker, influencer, gatekeeper, follower] Objections, Drivers, Needs, and Levers [What issues or problems do they have that need resolving?
 What action to take to address any issues this stakeholder may have?]
 Action [How does the stakeholder feel about the project and procurement activities?
 What motivations do they have?
 What do they need from the project and how can they be influenced?]
 Responsible, Accountable, Consulted, or Informed [Categorize the stakeholder as: "responsible," "accountable," "consulted," or "informed."]
 Communicate What, When, and How?
 [Communication format, e.g., e-mail, face to face, videoconferencing, etc. By whom?
 How frequently?]